PreethiK7/QuizApplication/README.md

 QuizApplication

 # Introduction
-This application is for Udemy Web App Coding Challenge
+This application is Web Application

 # Requirements
 This application requires Python with version 3.7 or above